JujuAdams/Vinyl/docs/5.0/Configuration.md

 ### `multi` type

-Plays audio assets simultaneously from an array.
+Plays audio assets simultaneously from an array in the `assets` property.

 Queue patterns may further have the `blend` and `sync` properties.
 These are the same values as set by [`VinylMultiBlendSet()` or `VinylMultiSyncSet()`](https://www.jujuadams.com/Vinyl/#/5.0/Queue-Patterns).
 You can control the blend value of a Multi pattern using a knob (but not the sync state).
 The blend factor defaults to `undefined` (no blending, all tracks are played at a gain of `1`), and the sync state defaults to `false` (no synchronisation).